SUMMER 2023 Travel Course Offerings

 ENV 280T Managing the New Zealand Environment Hale

-(This travel course must be taken in conjunction with CLCS 275) This course examines the management of environmental resources in New Zealand and the discourse of sustainability from the island's perspective.
+(This course must be taken in conjunction with CLCS 275) This course examines the management of environmental resources in New Zealand and the discourse of sustainability from the island's perspective.
 It will focus on the challenge of conserving New Zealand's flora and fauna, as well as New Zealand's aggressive management of the non-native species that have arrived since human settlement.
 It will examine attempts to restore natural habitats through visits to the several restoration projects, and to Christchurch to study how environmental concerns are being incorporated into the city's recovery from the devastating 2010 and 2011 earthquakes.
 The course will also scrutinize the effects of tourism on the New Zealand environment and the opportunities that tourism also present.
 Lastly, the course will explore how the Maori culture influences environmental management in the country.
 (Previous coursework in environmental studies recommended.)
-This Academic Travel course carries a supplemental fee: CHF 800/USD 850.
-IMPORTANT: Registration and a non-refundable CHF 1,000 (USD 1,000) deposit are due by April, 30,2023.
+This Academic Travel course carries a supplemental fee: CHF 850 / USD 1,025.